nyluke/surveillance-client/README.md

 # surveillance-client

-A modern, self-hosted web client for Viewtron DVR systems.
+A modern, self-hosted web client for DVR systems.
 Single binary, real playback speed control, clip export — everything the manufacturer's software should have been.

 <!-- TODO: Add a hero GIF here showing the UI in action.
   Record a ~30s screen capture demonstrating: